 Drive west on SH2 out of Tirana toward Durres.
 Once you’re in Durres, turn onto SH4 and head toward Vlore.

 This will take you most of the way.
-Then near Vlore, you can choose to get to Ksamil faster or take the scenic route.
+Then near Vlore, you can choose to get there faster or take the scenic route.